MKLab-ITI/pygrank/documentation/documentation.md

 ![architecture](architecture.png)

 # Graph Signals
-Graph signals are ways to organize numerical values corresponding to respective nodes.
-They are inputted in and returned by ranking algorithms.
+Graph signals are ways to organize numerical values corresponding to  nodes.
+Signals are inputted in and returned by ranking algorithms.
 For ease of use, ranking algorithms can also use maps of node values (e.g.  `{'A': 3, 'C': 2}`), numpy arrays (e.g. `np.array([3, 0, 2, 0])` or primitives of the currently enabled backend.
-In this case, the graph also needs to be the passed to the inputs and algorithms perform signal conversions internally.
+In this case, the graph also needs to be the passed to the inputs and algorithms perform internal conversions into graph signal representations.
-In case of list, array or tensor inputs, their element order corresponds to the order in which networkx traverses graph nodes.
+In case of list, array or tensor inputs, value order corresponds to the order in which *networkx* traverses graph nodes.
-Then, these representations are converted internally to graph signals.

 ### Defining and Manipulating Graph Signals
 As an example, let us create a simple graph